 - 1. The Bloodworth Property - 2. ca. 1872 - 3.
 Multiple retail; Colonial Revival façade ca. 1975-1977 - 4.
 This building is one of the oldest buildings in Perry.
 Edward Welch built a residence here in 1824.
 By 1872, A. B. Schilling's tailor shop was operating here.
 By the 1930's J. W. Bloodworth operated a general merchandise store.
 The Perry Bookstore located here in 2006.
 Peach Palate, a ceramic studio was here.
 The property was renovated by Clover Wine Merchants and a kitchen was added in 2021.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977

-Carroll Street Buildings - 900 Block 909 CARROLL STREET Tax Parcel Number: 0P0010 012000
+Carroll Street Buildings - 900 Block 909 CARROLL STREET

 - 1. Edwards Harper - 2. ca. 1872; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 This is one of the oldest buildings in Perry.
 Edwards Harper Men's Store operated here from around 1934 into the 1980s.
 Currently it is Gottwal's Bookstore.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977

-Carroll Street Buildings - 900 Block 911/913 CARROLL STREET Tax Parcel Number: 0P0010 013000
+Carroll Street Buildings - 900 Block

+911/913 CARROLL STREET

 - 1. The Johnson Store - 2. ca. 1892 - 3.
 Multiple retail; Folk Victorian/ Colonial Revival façade ca. 1975-1977 - 4.
 Originally, this building encompassed what is now 911, 913 and 915 Carroll Street.
 Van Johnson purchased the buildings in 1945 and removed the wall between 911 and 913 to create his mercantile.
 The store catered to the working- class people in town selling children's and adult clothing and accessories.
 The Johnson Stores operated continuously at this site until 1983 when Mr. Johnson retired.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977